To understand the current state of an environment and monitor problems impacting end-users, OutSystems allows you to:

 By clicking the 'Detail' link of the log, it is possible to analyze the execution stack trace.

 This screen displays system and application activity, either implicitly like slow query warnings, or explicitly by invoking the 'Audit' System action in the applications.
-You can also see the deployment steps when an application is being deployed.
+This screen will also list the deployment steps when an application is being deployed, as well as native app shell log entries with log type

 It allows you to understand probable causes of slowness in your applications.